 NDCs - Nationally Determined Contributions

 Nationally determined contributions are the key climate action commitments taken by each country to achieve the Paris Agreement.
-At Baringa, we have assessed the credibility and durability of several countries, commitments, including China, USA, India and EU.
+At Baringa, we have assessed the credibility and durability of several countries, commitments, including China, USA, India and the EU.

 NGFS – The Network of Central Banks and Supervisors for Greening The Financial System